Semrush helps you:

 • Click-Through Rate (CTR): Monitor CTR to evaluate how well your title tags and meta descriptions are performing.
 Adjust if needed.

 • Keyword Rankings: Track the performance of your target keywords.
-If rankings decline, it may be time to revisit and optimize your content.
+If search rankings decline, it may be time to revisit and optimize your content.

 Conduct regular reviews, at least once a month, to stay proactive in identifying potential issues and opportunities.